jakkos-net/colliding_automata/README.md

 (requires a browser with WebGPU support e.g. Chrome.
 [You can check here](https://caniuse.com/webgpu).)

 I took this idea from [Elliot Waite's video](https://www.youtube.com/watch?v=IK7nBOLYzdE).
-It's really cool, but was sad there wasn't a version that runs in real time (or on the web!).
+It's really cool, but I was sad there wasn't a version that runs in real time (or on the web!).

 ## Building